How Do You Get Meningitis?

 • If not treated early enough, the mortality rate can be up to 50 percent.

-• Passed from person to person.
+• Bacterial meningitis infections may be passed from person to person.

 • Vaccines that protect against some forms of bacterial meningitis are available.